wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       A core concept in probability which states that when many independent variables are added up, the result tends to look like a "normal" (or Gaussian) distribution, regardless of whether the independent variables themselves are normally distributed.
 See `Central Limit Theorem <https://en.wikipedia.org/wiki/Central_limit_theorem>`__ on Wikipedia for more info.

    CIM
-      Chiaphua Industries Motor - `Chiaphua Components Limited <https://www.cclmotors.com/website/eng/home>`__ is the company that made by the commonly used, relatively powerful, brushed motor.
+      Chiaphua Industries Motor - `Chiaphua Components Limited <https://www.cclmotors.com/website/eng/home>`__ is the company that made the commonly used, relatively powerful, brushed motor.

    Classical Mechanics
       The branch of physics which studies and describes the motion of relatively large, relatively slow objects.
 See `Classical Mechanics <https://en.wikipedia.org/wiki/Classical_mechanics>`__ on Wikipedia for more info.